NopeOfAllNopes/Subscription-Reminder-API/README.md

 ## Subscription Reminder Microservice Overview
-The Subscription Reminder Microservice is a REST API designed in Node.js for tracking and sending subscription bill reminders, and uses the following packages:

-Express, SQLite 3, DotENV, Nodemailer
+The Subscription Reminder Microservice is a REST API designed in Node.js for tracking and sending subscription bill reminders, and uses the following packages: Express, SQLite 3, DotENV, Nodemailer.
 It  was made in and for Windows 10, and is intended to be run before the main program is started, but can feasibly be ran at any time and still function well.
 As of current, the microservice is ran on a local environment through: "http://localhost:5000"

 ## Database